breachr2/Ecommerce-Website/server/README.md

 This is a backend server created using the Expressjs framework.
 It uses Prisma, an ORM to connect to the database to allow for simplified database interactions.
 In order to connect migrate prisma to your database, make sure your PostgreSQL container is up and running.

+# Prerequisites
+Ensure that you have the following tools installed:
+* NPM (node package manager)
+* Node
+* Docker

 ### Installation
-Run the following command to install dependecies:
+Run the following command to install all dependencies:
 ```
 npm install
 ```